Home

 mm Hg.

-High Blood pressure is also known as "hypertension".
-Low blood pressure is also known as "hypotension".
+High Blood pressure is also known as 'hypertension'.

-The following table summaries key causes, effects, and symptoms of both "High" and "Low" Blood Pressure:
+The following table summaries key causes, effects, and symptoms of 'high' and 'low' blood pressure:

 Causes of Condition